x13a/Volta/README.md

 Tiny app to add several actions to volume buttons.

 Actions:
-- Volume Up   long - next track
+- Long Volume Up   - next track
-- Volume Down long - previous track
+- Long Volume Down - previous track

 Does NOT work when the screen is fully off.
-For the better user experience use [Key Mapper](https://github.com/sds100/KeyMapper).
+For a better user experience use [Key Mapper](https://github.com/sds100/KeyMapper).

 ## Permissions